 The hometown of my mother has a beautiful pier.

 It was not there before.
 They built it from scratch one day and the result is pretty amazing.
 I was lucky enough to see it slowly rising from the ground every each day that I passed by on my morning jog.
-That was the year I extended my holiday up to the maximum time allowed which is 9 months due to some best forgotten circumstances.
+That was the year I extended my holiday up to the maximum time allowed which is 9 months due to some best-forgotten circumstances.

 After the pier was completed, I made a habit of walking till the end of the long walkway and sit on the edge, my feet dangling over the water watching the sun sinking below the horizon.
 I felt privileged.

 One afternoon while sitting on the breakwater facing the ocean, I caught a glimpse of something white from a very far distance.
 I ask my companion was it was; he said it is an old lighthouse, abandoned and desolate.
 Nobody goes there anymore he added.
 Rumours have it that some people buried their dead there because they don’t have the means to pay for decent burials.
-They say some kids found heap of bones there while playing, including horns of dead carabaos.
+They say some kids found a heap of bones there while playing, including horns of dead carabaos.
 I wonder what water buffalos were doing there?
-But despite of all these talks (or maybe because of it) my brain suddenly said: Wow!
+But despite all these talks (or maybe because of it) my brain suddenly said: Wow!

 After much cajoling and manipulating, I found someone who was willing to row a boat four hours (give and take) to the lighthouse, and another four hours back.
 We started our journey at the crack of dawn and reached the place around two o’clock in the afternoon.